 Important Attendance Information

-After May 8, Registration will be on-going with waiting lists when applicable.
+2018-2019 Registration is on going with waiting lists when applicable.
 Please contact your school site BLAST Office or front office for application.

 BLAST is designed by staff trained in child development, education, and youth leadership.
 BLAST creates a physically and emotionally safe environment conducive to learning while improving reading, writing, verbal, math, and social and communication skills.
 At the elementary level programs are funded to serve approximately 90 students per school day.
 The junior high and high school programs serve approximately 110-150 per day.
 BLAST provides a wide variety of opportunities for participating students.
 BLAST program leaders and staff are fully trained in the program they deliver to students.
 The BLAST staff is comprised of a diverse team of talented individuals; many are certificated teachers or college students.
 Classroom teachers, CARD staff, and community partners round out the team that enjoy making a positive impact on our students.